DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/04_ereading_technologies.md

 ###Tablets
 The tablet-market is dominated by two main players,[^sales-figures-tablet] Apple and Samsung.
 Apple utilizes their own operating system (iOS) for the iPad, while Samsung with its Galaxy Tab product line has opted for Android.
 The Android-segment of the market consists of many manufacturers offering similar hardware with a variant of Android as its operating system.
 Several ereader applications exist for both iOS and Android, the most important ones will be reviewed in [the Reader Software]() section.

 The most important advantage of tablets over traditional ereaders is the fact that they do not support color.
+Apple's and Samsung's most recent tablet screens cover nearly the entire sRGB color space<!-- add to glossary -->, which makes their color reproduction as good as that of professional monitors for photographers and graphic designers, and yields much better color reproduction than print.
 The upside of the tablet's color screen is at the same time also its weakness, as backlit LED screens are generally known to cause eye fatigue.
 Furthermore, reading in the sun is problematic, because direct sunlight obscures most of the visibility of the screen.
 Battery life is another issue with tablets.
 Though newer tablet models often claim impressive battery life, ereaders still reign supreme with an average battery life of up to several weeks.

 ###Smartphones
 The story for tablets also largely applies to the realm of smartphones.[^sales-figures-phone] Of course most smartphones have smaller screens than both ereaders and tablets.
 But the similarities between smartphones and tablets are large enough to justify clustering them with tablet devices.